Articles from Missouri Historical Review and Missouri Times

 Missouri Historical Review 63 (April 1969): 414-416.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books on the history and study of literature in Missouri, the Midwest, and the United States.
 The broadest terms to search are "aviation," "air travel," or the specific author of any work.
 For a more specific search in Missouri, simply add the subject term "Missouri" to your search.

 - TWA Skyliner - The publication that knits the TWA story together is the in-house company magazine, TWA Skyliner.
 Published from 1929-2002, it reported on the airline and its staff, as well as the company's role in Missouri and national and international changes within the airline industry.
 The Society's collection offers issues from 1929 to the last issue in 2002.